MixLinear: Extreme Low Resource Multivariate Time Series Forecasting with 0.1K Parameters: Related Work

-LTSF aims to predict future values over extended horizons, which is challenging because the time series data is complex and high-dimensional~\cite{zheng2024parametric,zheng2023auto}.
-The traditional statistical methods, such as ARIMA~\citep{contreras2003arima} and Holt-Winters~\citep{chatfield1988holt}, are effective for short-term forecasting but often fall short for long-term predictions.
-Machine learning models, such as SVM~\citep{wang2005comparison}, Random Forests~\cite{breiman2001random}, and Gradient Boosting Machines~\citep{natekin2013gradient}, have improved performance by capturing non-linear relationships but require extensive feature engineering.
-Recently, deep learning models, such as RNNs, LSTMs, GRUs, and Transformer-based models including Informer and Autoformer have excelled in efficiently modeling long-term dependencies.
-The hybrid models that combine statistical and machine learning or deep learning techniques have also shown enhanced accuracy.
-State-of-the-art models like FEDformer~\citep{zhou2022fedformer}, FiLM~\citep{zhou2022film}, PatchTST~\cite{nie2022time}, and SparseTSF incorporate advanced mechanisms like frequency domain transformations and efficient self-attention to achieve remarkable performance.
+\textbf{Long-term Time Series Forecasting.} LTSF is challenging due to the complexity and high dimensionality of temporal data~\citep{zheng2024parametric,zheng2023auto,ma2024enabling,ma2025feasibility,ma2025lora,ma2025wmn,maloradoctor}.
+Traditional methods, such as ARIMA~\citep{contreras2003arima} and Holt-Winters~\citep{chatfield1988holt}, perform well in short-term settings but often fail at long horizons.
+Machine learning models, including SVM~\citep{wang2005comparison}, Random Forests~\citep{breiman2001random}, and Gradient Boosting~\citep{natekin2013gradient}, improve forecasting accuracy via non-linear modeling but rely on manual feature engineering.
+Deep learning models, such as RNNs, LSTMs, GRUs, and Transformers, such as Informer and Autoformer, are good at capturing long-range dependencies.
+Hybrid approaches that combine statistical and neural models further improve forecast performance.
+Recently developed models, such as FEDformer~\citep{zhou2022fedformer}, FiLM~\citep{zhou2022film}, PatchTST~\citep{nie2022time}, and SparseTSF~\citep{lin2024sparsetsf}, employ frequency-domain processing and efficient attention mechanisms to improve scalability and accuracy.
+Despite these advances, existing models largely overlook how to effectively and efficiently integrate time and frequency domain features—an area with significant potential to further advance the state of LTSF.

-Recently, there has been a notable trend towards designing lightweight LTSF models.
-DLinear~\citep{zeng2023transformers} shows that even simple models can capture significant temporal periodic dependencies effectively.
-LightTS~\citep{campos2023lightts}, TiDE~\citep{das2023long}, and TSMixer~\citep{chen2023tsmixer} show similar conclusions.
-FITS~\citep{xu2023fits} has emerged as a significant advancement in the field and achieved a milestone by scaling LTSF models to around $10K$ parameters while maintaining high predictive accuracy.
-FITS accomplishes this by transforming time-domain forecasting tasks into frequency-domain equivalents and employing low-pass filters to minimize parameter requirements.
-SparseTSF~\citep{lin2024sparsetsf} pushes the boundaries even further by leveraging the Cross-Period Sparse Forecasting technique.